torognes/vsearch/README.md

 ## Dependencies

-Compiling VSEARCH requires the following libraries:
+Compiling VSEARCH requires the following optional libraries in order to add support for gzip and bzip2 compressed FASTA and FASTQ input files:

-* libcrypto (CommonCrypto for Mac / OpenSSL for Linux)
 * libz >=1.2.4 (zlib) (optional)
 * libbz2 >=1.0.0 (bzip2lib) (optional)

-The crypto libraries are used for generation of MD5 or SHA1 sequence hashes for sequence relabelling.
-The optional zlib and bzip2lib libraries are used for reading compressed FASTA and FASTQ input files.

 ## VSEARCH license and third party licenses

 The VSEARCH code is dual-licensed either under the GNU General Public License version 3 or under the BSD 2-clause license.
 Please see LICENSE.txt for details.

+VSEARCH includes code from several other projects.
+We thank the authors for making their source code available.

 VSEARCH includes code from Google's [CityHash project](http://code.google.com/p/cityhash/) by Geoff Pike and Jyrki Alakuijala, providing some excellent hash functions available under a MIT license.

 VSEARCH includes code derived from Tatusov and Lipman's DUST program that is in the public domain.

+VSEARCH includes code for MD5 and SHA1 message digest algorithms that are in the public domain.

-VSEARCH binaries may include code from the [zlib](http://www.zlib.net) library copyright Jean-loup Gailly and Mark Adler, distributed under the [zlib license](http://www.zlib.net/zlib_license.html).
+VSEARCH may include code from the [zlib](http://www.zlib.net) library copyright Jean-loup Gailly and Mark Adler, distributed under the [zlib license](http://www.zlib.net/zlib_license.html).

-VSEARCH binaries may include code from the [bzip2](http://www.bzip.org) library copyright Julian R. Seward, distributed under a BSD-style license.
+VSEARCH may include code from the [bzip2](http://www.bzip.org) library copyright Julian R. Seward, distributed under a BSD-style license.

 ## Code